Developers VidTech

 Final takeaway

-The decision to build or buy your analytics platform has long-term consequences beyond the initial investment.
+The decision to build or buy your observability and analytics platform has long-term consequences beyond the initial investment.
 It influences the speed of your response, the scalability of your solution, and the resources needed to maintain reliability.
 In-house systems may offer control, but they are costly to build, difficult to scale, and rarely flexible enough to support multiple use cases over time.
 Commercial platforms simplify integration, improve operational efficiency, and reduce the risk of data blind spots across devices.
-Bitmovin’s Analytics provides a scalable, real-time solution for OTT services, OEMs, broadcasters, and AVOD platforms that need accurate data they can act on.
+Bitmovin’s Observability provides a scalable, real-time solution for OTT services, OEMs, broadcasters, and AVOD platforms that need accurate data they can act on.

 James Varndell